willvincent/adonis-ironium/README.md

 ```

 ## Reminder
-Queued jobs won't process until you fire up one or more queue workers with the `ironium:start` command.
+Queued jobs won't process until you fire up one or more queue workers with the `ironium:listen` command.

 ### Thanks
 Heavily inspired by [Adonis Kue](https://github.com/nrempel/adonis-kue), thanks [Nick Rempel](https://github.com/nrempel) for that!